 Not too long after my post, EUR/GBP tested .8350 again and found enough buyers to push the pair all the way to .8500.
 It looks like that was the top as sellers pushed the pair all the way back down to .8400 this morning.

-With the end of the of the Euro session, and week, coming up I’d like to close out the trade to avoid weekend even risk.
+With the end of the Euro session and week, coming up I’d like to close out the trade to avoid weekend even risk.

 Close trade at market (.8395).